Why this blog?

 Who am I?

-My name is Richard Gledhill, I’m the Director of Strategic Services at Infocentric Research AG in Baden Switzerland.
+My name is Richard Gledhill, I’m a Principal Consultant and a member of the Board at Infocentric in Baden Switzerland.

 I lead a relatively healthy life, cycling in the summer, skiing in the winter and sailing whenever I get the chance.
 I’m an yachtmaster and RYA cruising instructor and would love to spend all my time doing that, but I’ve a few years more consulting in me before I give in to the pull of the Sea.